solv-us/server/README.md

 ## Setup for development
-If you want to add features or customize the server, clone the whole repository and install its dependencies.
+If you want to add features or customize the server, you'll need to clone the whole repository and install its dependencies.

 ```
 git clone https://github.com/solv-us/solvus-server.git